dj-nitehawk/MongoDB.Entities/README.md

 #### Saving entities:

-simply call `Save()` on any entity to save the changes. new entities are automatically assigned an `ID` when they are persisted to the database.
+call `Save()` on any entity to save the changes. new entities are automatically assigned an `ID` when they are persisted to the database.

 ```csharp
 	var book = new Book { Title = "The Power Of Now" };